lauripe/lauripe.github.io/docs/_posts/2022-04-15-security-basics-h3.markdown

 __Secure Shell__ or __SSH__ provides a keypair based authentication as an alternative to password login.
 - Clients public key is stored in the servers authorized_keys configuration
-- When client connects to the server, the public key stored in the server acts as a lock, which can be opened only by it's corresponding private key
+- When client connects to the server, the public key stored in the server acts as a lock, which can be opened only by its corresponding private key
 - Supports several algorithms, such as RSA and ECDSA

 [SSH key based secure authentication](https://www.ssh.com/academy/ssh/key)